 Depending upon the activity, some of the information that we ask you to provide is identified as mandatory and some as voluntary.
 The Collier MPO is not responsible for the content or privacy practices of web sites whose contents are not controlled by the Collier MPO whether the Collier MPO links to them as “outside sites” or not.

 The MPO’s planning process is conducted in accordance with Title VI of the Civil Rights Act of 1964 and related statutes.
-Any person or beneficiary who believes that within the MPO’s planning process they have been discriminated against because of race, color, religion, sex, age, national origin, disability, or familial status may file a complaint with the Title VI/Nondiscrimination Program Coordinator, Danielle Bates at Danielle.Bates@colliercountyfl.gov or 239-252-5814 or by writing at 2885 South Horseshoe Drive, Naples, FL 34104.
+Any person or beneficiary who believes that within the MPO’s planning process they have been discriminated against because of race, color, religion, sex, age, national origin, disability, or familial status may file a complaint with the Title VI/Nondiscrimination Program Coordinator, Anne McLaughlin at Anne.McLaughlin@colliercountyfl.gov or 239-252-5884 or by writing to Collier MPO, Attn: Title VI Program Coordinator, 2885 South Horseshoe Drive, Naples, FL 34104.

 Collier MPO Disadvantaged Business Enterprise Program Policy